Cartan ribbonization and a topological inspection: The Initial Setting

 \end{definition}

-The notion of a standard rolling for a given surface $S$ on a \emph{plane} turns out to be the key ingredient for the construction of approximating developable ribbons as we shall see below.
-To begin with, however, we first observe the following result for the more general situation of rolling $S$ on a general surface $\tilde{S}$:
+It turns out that a standard rolling of a given surface $S$ on a \emph{plane} gives a kinematic approach towards the construction of approximating developable ribbons that is presented below in section \ref{secDevCartanRib}.
+To begin with, we observe the following result for the more general situation of rolling $S$ on a general surface $\tilde{S}$:

-\begin{proposition} With the setting introduced above, suppose that the following geometric conditions are satisfied for all $t \in J$:
+\begin{proposition} With the setting introduced above, a framed motion $g_{t}$ of $(S, \gamma)$ on $\tilde{S}$ along $\tilde{\gamma}$ is a standard rolling if and only if the following conditions are satisfied for all $t \in J$: